கற்றனைத்தூறும் அறிவு ...सिधिर भवती करमजा

 MOS Dynamic RAM Cell – Refreshing Circuits

-This process is repeated at a particular frequency to ensure that the 1 data bit stored in the cell is not lost due to leakage.
+The refresh process is repeated periodically at a specific frequency to ensure that the logical 1 stored in the memory cell is not lost due to charge leakage.
+This continuous refreshing mechanism is one of the defining characteristics of Dynamic RAM (DRAM) technology.

 Atomic and Nuclear Physics - University Model Test - 7BPH4C1